 So if you have a short-term plan that will expire later this year, it’s essential that you replace it now, before open enrollment ends.
 You will not be able to purchase an ACA-compliant plan outside of open enrollment when your short-term policy expires.

 Keep in mind that short-term policies are not renewable.
 Depending on your state’s regulations, you may be able to purchase a new short-term policy when your existing one expires, but that purchase will require new underwriting, and the new policy will not cover pre-existing conditions, including any that began while you were covered under the first short-term policy.

 The plans available outside of open enrollment will provide meager coverage compared with the ACA-qualified plans currently being sold on and off-exchange.
 And purchasing them will not satisfy the individual mandate.
 If you opt to have coverage through a supplemental or discount plan or a short-term policy, you’ll still be subject to the shared responsibility penalty unless you qualify for an exemption.

-In 2014, the penalty for not having health insurance is $95 per adult (half that amount per child) or 1 percent of household income, whichever is greater.
-But it rises to $695 per adult or 2.5 percent of household income by 2016.
+In 2015, the penalty for not having health insurance is $325 per adult (half that amount per child) or 2 percent of household income, whichever is greater.
+And it rises to $695 per adult or 2.5 percent of household income by 2016.

-To summarize, it’s imperative that you enroll in a new plan before March 31.
+To summarize, it’s imperative that you enroll in a new plan by February 15.
 Waiting until after that date will significantly limit your available options, will likely mean that you owe a penalty to the IRS, and could leave you fully responsible for any medical expenses you incur this year.